kadena-io/chainweaver/README.md

 ```shell
 nix-shell -A shells.ghc
 ```
-then (re-)enter `cabal new-repl` everytime you change the objective-c code.
+then (re-)enter `cabal new-repl mac` everytime you change the objective-c code.

 To actually run:
 ```shell